suhock/php-dependency-injection/README.md

 The library requires PHP 8.4 or later and is tested on PHP 8.4 and 8.5.

-There are no required runtime dependencies.
+The only required runtime dependency is the first-party `suhock/disposable` package; there are no third-party runtime dependencies.
 The optional `ext-apcu` extension enables persistent caching of reflected metadata; see [Caching reflected metadata](#caching-reflected-metadata).

 ## Basic Usage